zzzprojects/docs/learndapper.com/pages/index.md

 keywords: dapper c#, dapper in c#, dapper nuget, what is dapper, what is dapper in .net core
 canonical: /
 status: Published
-lastmod: 2023-01-08T12:52:49Z
+lastmod: 2024-10-17
 ---

-# Welcome To Learn Dapper
+# Welcome to Learn Dapper

-This site is for developers who want to learn how to use Dapper - The micro ORM created by the people behind [Stack Overflow](https://stackoverflow.com/questions/tagged/dapper).
+This site is for developers who want to learn how to use Dapper - the micro ORM **downloaded over 350m times** and created by the people behind [Stack Overflow](https://stackoverflow.com/questions/tagged/dapper).

+Through this tutorial, you will also learn about Dapper Plus, a third-party library that offers features like [Create Table](https://dapper-plus.net/create-table) and [Bulk Extensions (such as BulkInsert)](https://dapper-plus.net/bulk-extensions-methods) methods.

 ## What is Dapper?